GDQuest/website/content/docs/guidelines/best-practices/tutorial-structure/index.md

 ## Footer

 At the end of a tutorial, give the reader a summary of what they achieved and learned.
-Give them insights into how they can go further, and if possible, give them a related lesson they can check out next. <!-- Note: We just told them to write a footer but then didn't do it in this guide.-->
+Give them insights into how they can go further, and if possible, give them a related lesson they can check out next.